gradienthealth/pydicom-3/doc/tutorials/pixel_data/introduction.rst

 or alternatively by using :func:`~pydicom3.filereader.dcmread` with ``stop_before_pixels=True``::

-    from pydicom import Dataset, examples
+    from pydicom3 import Dataset, examples
     from pydicom3.pixels import pixel_array, apply_rescale

     # Get the path to the 'examples.ct' dataset